bitslip6/bitfire/new.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/bitslip6/bitfire/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Additions to the bot whitelist and additional attack signatures or bypasses are **greatly appreciated**.
+If your contributions are included you will recieve discounts on comercial licencing for BitFire Pro.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)